isomerpages/moe-peihwaprespri/_co-curricular-activites/Sports and Games/Track and Field.md

 <tr>
 <th rowspan="1" colspan="2">
 <p>
-<br>- Pupils will learn dynamic warm ups, drills and will be exposed to a
+<br>- Pupils will learn dynamic warm-ups, drills and will be exposed to a
 variety of events such as long jump, high jump, hurdles, throwing, relay, sprints and distance.
 <br>
-<br>- Preparation for competition includes developing resilience during trainings,
+<br>- Preparation for competition includes developing resilience during training,
-ways to handle anxiety and practicing sportsmanship.
+ways to handle anxiety and practising sportsmanship.
 <br>
 <br>- Inculcation of values such as respect, responsibility, resilience, integrity,
 care and harmony and socio-emotional competencies such as self-awareness,